abdozayan12/app-backend/README.md

 ## 📖 Rails API <a name="about-project"></a>

-**Rails API** is a Ruby on Rails API, serving as the backend for a full-stack web application.
-It offers the capability to fetch and display random greetings from a collection of messages.<br>**Here is the [link]() for the frontend.**
+**app-backend** is a Ruby on Rails API, serving as the backend for a full-stack web application.
+It offers the capability to fetch and display random greetings from a collection of messages.<br>**Here is the [link](https://github.com/abdozayan12/react-frontend) for the frontend.**

 ## 🛠 Built With <a name="built-with"></a>